-Natalie Goldberg is the author of Writing Down the Bones: Freeing The Writer Within (1986), which broke open the world of creativity and started a revolution in the way we practice writing in this country.
-The book has sold over one million copies and been translated into fourteen languages.
-Since then she has written nine other books, including the novel Banana Rose.
-Natalie is also a prolific painter and her book Living Color: A Writer Paints Her World, describes painting as her second art form, and Top of My Lungs (Overlook Press), contains forty poems, twenty of her paintings in color and an essay, “How Poetry Saved My Life.”
-She has recently written a memoir Let the Whole Thundering World Come Home (Shambhala Publications, June 2018).
-Natalie has been teaching seminars in writing as a practice for the last thirty years.
+Natalie Goldberg is the author of Writing Down the Bones (1986), which broke open the world of creativity and started a revolution in the way we practice writing in this country.
+The book has sold over one million copies and been translated into 14 languages.
+Since then, Natalie has written nine other books, including the novel Banana Rose.
+She is also a prolific painter, and her book Living Color: A Writer Paints Her World describes painting as her second art form; Top of My Lungs (Overlook Press), contains 40 poems, 20 of her paintings in color and the essay, “How Poetry Saved My Life.”
+Her memoir, Let the Whole Thundering World Come Home, was published by Shambhala Publications in June 2018.
+Natalie has been teaching seminars in writing as a practice for the last 30 years.
 She currently lives in Northern New Mexico.
 Visit her at nataliegoldberg.com.

 Lori Gottlieb is a psychotherapist and New York Times bestselling author who writes the weekly "Dear Therapist" advice column for the Atlantic.
-A contributing editor for the Atlantic, she also writes for the New York Times Magazine, and is a sought-after expert on relationships, parenting, and hot-button mental health topics in media such as The Today Show, Good Morning America, CBS This Morning, Dr. Phil, CNN, and NPR.
+She also writes for the New York Times Magazine and is a sought-after expert on relationships, parenting, and hot-button mental health topics for media such as The Today Show, Good Morning America, CBS This Morning, Dr. Phil, CNN, and NPR.
 Her upcoming Maybe You Should Talk to Someone will be published by Houghton Mifflin in April 2019.
 She lives in Los Angeles.
-Learn more at LoriGottlieb.com or by following her @LoriGottlieb1 on Twitter.
+Learn more at LoriGottlieb.com or by following her at @LoriGottlieb1 on Twitter.

 Pam Jenoff is the author of several novels of historical fiction, including the New York Times bestsellers The Kommandant's Girl and The Orphan's Tale.
-Jenoff's novels are inspired by her experiences working at the Pentagon and also as a diplomat for the State Department handling Holocaust issues in Poland.
-She holds a bachelor's degree in international affairs from George Washington University, a master's degree in history from Cambridge, and received her Juris Doctor from the University of Pennsylvania.
-She lives with her husband and three children near Philadelphia where, in addition to writing, she teaches law at Rutgers University.
+Jenoff's novels are inspired by her experiences working at the Pentagon and as a diplomat for the State Department handling Holocaust issues in Poland.
+She holds a bachelor's in international affairs from George Washington University, a master's in history from Cambridge, and received her Juris Doctor from the University of Pennsylvania.
+She lives with her husband and three children near Philadelphia, where she teaches law at Rutgers University.
 Her upcoming The Lost Girls of Paris will be published February 2019 by Park Row Books.
-You can visit her at pamjenoff.com or follow her @PamJenoff on Twitter.
+You can visit her at pamjenoff.com or follow her at @PamJenoff on Twitter.

 Bill Konigsberg is the author of five books for young adults, most recently Honestly Ben.
 His upcoming The Music of What Happend will be published by Arthur A. Levine Books in January 2019.
 His books have won awards including the Stonewall Book Award, the Sid Fleischman Award for Humor, and the Lambda Literary Award.
 Bill lives in Chandler, Arizona with his husband Chuck and their two Labradoodles, Mabel and Buford.
 Please visit him online at billkonigsberg.com and @billkonigsberg.

 Remy Lai studied fine arts, with a major in painting and drawing.
 She was born in Indonesia, grew up in Singapore, and currently lives in Brisbane, Australia, where she writes and draws stories for kids with her two dogs by her side.
-Pie in the Sky is her debut middle-grade novel, and will be published by Henry Holt Books for Young Readers in May 2019.
-Follow Remy on Twitter @Remy_Lai.
+Pie in the Sky, her debut middle-grade novel, will be published by Henry Holt Books for Young Readers in May 2019.
+Follow Remy on Twitter at @Remy_Lai.

 Jody J. Little is a third-grade teacher who loves sharing her joy of books and reading with her students.
-She lives in the beautiful city of Portland, Oregon with her family and an immortal pet rabbit.
-Mostly the Honest Truth is her first novel, and will be published by Harper in March 2019.
-Visit her On Facebook @jodyjlittleauthor or follow her on Twitter @jodyjlittle.
+She lives in the beautiful city of Portland, Oregon, with her family and an immortal pet rabbit.
+Mostly the Honest Truth, her first novel, will be published by Harper in March 2019.
+Visit her on Facebook @jodyjlittleauthor or follow her on Twitter at @jodyjlittle.

 Benjamin Markovits grew up mostly in Texas.
-He left an unpromising career as a professional basketball player to study the Romantics – an experience he wrote about in Playing Days, a novel.
-Since then he has taught high school English, worked at a left-wing cultural magazine, and written essays, stories and reviews for, among other publications, The New York Times, Granta, The Guardian, The London Review of Books, and The Paris Review.
-He has published seven novels, his most recent novel, You Don’t Have To Live Like This, set in Detroit, was widely praised.
-Granta selected him as one of the Best of Young British Novelists in 2013.
-Markovits lives in London and is married, with a daughter and a son.
-He teaches Creative Writing at Royal Holloway, University of London.
+He left an unpromising career as a professional basketball player to study the Romantics, an experience he wrote about in Playing Days.
+Since then he has taught high school English, worked at a left-wing cultural magazine, and written essays, stories, and reviews for the New York Times, Granta, the Guardian, the London Review of Books, and the Paris Review.
+His most recent novel, You Don’t Have To Live Like This, set in Detroit, was widely praised.
+Benjamin, who is married with two kids, lives in London and teaches creative writing at Royal Holloway, University of London.
 His upcoming A Weekend in New York will be published by Faber & Faber in February 2019.

-Elizabeth McCracken is the author of six books, Here’s Your Hat What’s Your Hurry (stories), The Giant’s House (a National Book Award finalist), Niagara Falls All Over Again, the memoir An Exact Replica of a Figment of My Imagination, and Thunderstruck & Other Stories (winner of the 2014 Story Prize, long-listed for the National Book Award), three of which were New York Times Notable Books, as well as the forthcoming Bowlaway (Ecco, February 2019).
-She has received grants and fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
-She has served on the faculty at the Iowa Writers’ Workshop and currently holds the James Michener Chair for Fiction at the University of Texas at Austin.
+Elizabeth McCracken is the author of Here’s Your Hat What’s Your Hurry (stories), The Giant’s House (a National Book Award finalist), Niagara Falls All Over Again, the memoir An Exact Replica of a Figment of My Imagination, and Thunderstruck & Other Stories (winner of the 2014 Story Prize and long-listed for the National Book Award), as well as the forthcoming Bowlaway (Ecco, February 2019).
+She has received grants and fellowships from the Guggenheim Foundation and the National Endowment for the Arts and served on the faculty at the Iowa Writers’ Workshop.
+She currently holds the James Michener Chair for Fiction at the University of Texas at Austin.